chrisalanclark/GettingAndCleaning/Codebook.md

 Using the three axial components (X, Y, and Z) of these nine signals, a magnitude (Mag) was calculated for each measurement of each of the nine signals.
 For each of the four components (X, Y, Z, and Mag) of each of the nine signals, the mean and the standard deviation over the 128 measurements of each window was retained (many other calculations were done, however our dataset is only concerned with the mean and standard deviation).
 Finally, the 72 resulting columns of data were normalized (over all observations, test and training) to provide features with a range from -1 to 1.
+Because of this normalization, there are no units for the values: each value simply reflects how close that observation was to the maximum (1) or minimum (-1) for that variable across all observations.
 Note that fBodyGyroJerk-[XYZ]-mean() and fBodyGyroJerk-[XYZ]-std() are missing without explanation from the provided feature set, so we in fact end up with 66 features.
 The combined training and test datasets have a total of 10299 observations, each of which contains the above described calculations for one 2.56 second window (128 measurements).